chapel-lang/governance/GOVERNANCE.md

 contacting them directly.
 For some of the most impactful changes, we run polls and work hard to involve as many users as possible in order to avoid surprises and attempt to develop a consensus community view.
-The TSC chair may serve as a final decision-maker or bring the matter to the TSC in the event that the community can't come to a decision.
+The tech lead may serve as a final decision-maker or may bring the matter to the TSC in the event that the community can't come to a decision.
-In extreme cases, the TSC Chair may veto a decision, though it is expected that this would be used only very rarely.